moby/moby/docs/sources/terms/repository.rst

 Repository
 ==========

-A repository is a named set of images
+A repository is a tagged set of images stored in a registry.